ufjschool/mmc3260/assignments.md

 * At least 500 words of content
 * First page is named index.html
 * All filenames are lowercase
+* No spaces in any filenames
 * No `!important` usage in CSS
 * Links to your two social media profiles
 * At least one other external link
 * Include either a mailto link or an embedded contact form
 * Include at least 3 images you created yourself
-* No individual image is larger than 500kb
+* No individual image is larger than 500kb (except for animated GIFs)
 * Images are placed in an `images` subdirectory
 * CSS is in a `css` subdirectory`
 * Use only 1 CSS file